Sunday, November 30, 2025

 Montana Summers, Creator

 Montana Summers, from the Oneida Nation of the Thames, is a dance artist and emerging choreographer.
-In 2022, he started his first performance project, "Conditions to Strike," and showcased developments at The Banff Centre, Royal Botanical Gardens, and Native Earth Performing Arts.
-He will further develop in the next few years for a full production.
+In 2022, Summers started developments on his first performance project, “Conditions to Strike,” and showcased developments at The Banff Centre, Royal Botanical Gardens, and Native Earth Performing Arts.
 Since 2015, Montana has worked professionally in theatre, performing choreography by Santee Smith, the artistic director of Kaha:wi Dance Theatre.
-Notable performances include "The Honouring" (2015-2017), "The Mush Hole" (2016-2023), and "Sken:nen" (2021-2023).
-He has collaborated with performance collectives such as Dusk Dances ("Kan^stote" – 2021), Unsettled Score ("Canoe" – 2023), and Sweet Labour Art Collective (“Compost-Recomposing Relations”–2022, “Dancing with Billy” –2023, and “Becoming Garden”–2024).
-Stage credits include Backyard Theatre's "The Other Side of the River" (2019) and The Grand Theatre's "Love Song for the Thunderbirds" (2021) and choreographed for “The Secret to Good Tea” (2024).
+Notable performances include “The Honouring” (2015-2017), “The Mush Hole” (2016-2025), and “Sken:nen” (2021-2024).
+He has collaborated with performance collectives such as Dusk Dances (“Kan^stote” – 2021), Nicole Beutler Projects (“Room In Our House” – 2025) and Sweet Labour Art Collective (“Compost-Recomposing Relations”– 2022, “Dancing with Billy” – 2023, and “Wakh^tahslu:nihe: — Dressing Up the Garden”– 2024).
+Stage credits include Backyard Theatre's “The Other Side of the River” (2019) and The Grand Theatre's “Love Song for the Thunderbirds” (2021).
+Summers was credited as choreographer for “The Secret to Good Tea” – 2024 (NAC/The Grand Thatre) and “Canoe” – 2023 (Unsettled Score).

 Santee Smith, Tekaronhiáhkhwa, is a multidisciplinary artist from the Kahnyen’kehàka Nation, Ohswé:ken (Six Nations of the Grand River).
 A visionary in Indigenous performance, her transformative work masterfully bridges movement, storytelling, and design, forging deep mind-heart connections.
 Trained at Canada’s National Ballet School, with degrees in Physical Education, Psychology, and a master’s degree in dance, Santee blends ancient knowledge with new media to create impactful and immersive performances.
 As founder of Kaha:wi Dance Theatre, she has created and produced 16 full-scale productions, numerous short works, and film/TV projects.
 Santee’s work explores themes of identity, humanity, and humanity’s responsibility to the natural world.
 Through her “Inviting the Land to Shape Us Series”, she advances land-based Indigenous performance research and fosters international collaborations and developing Indigenous dance artists.
 A Member of the Order of Canada and the 19th Chancellor of McMaster University, Santee continues to inspire as an artist and cultural leader.